Pittsburgh Metal: Aftermath

 The property changed hands on April 1, 2011, when it was sold to a developer in St. Louis, Missouri.
 The plant facility was razed later that year.

 The year before, Motors Liquidation Company, set up a $773 million trust fund dedicated to hazardous waste cleanup at former GM facilities in 14 states. $3.3 million of that sum was dedicated to cleanup of the West Mifflin plant, as it was the lone GM plant in Pennsylvania.

+As of 2026, the property is occupied by Copart as an automobile auction lot.